Key Points

 But where most paleontologists found nummulitids only in limestones, Kirkpatrick would see them in sand grains (even though sand grains are much smaller than nummulitids!!), in volcanic and plutonic igneous rocks, and even in diamond and meteorites!!
 He developed a new model of how rocks formed, which he published as The Nummulosphere: an account of the Organic Origin of so-called Igneous Rocks and Abyssal Red Clays.
 In this he explained that ALL rocks were actually derived directly from nummulitids.
 (Because he saw nummulitids in meteorites he had to conclude that those rocks didn't come from space, because he thought that the idea that there was life in space was just too crazy!)

-One of the most commonly head pseudoscience is the prehistoric survivor paradigm: the idea that non-avian dinosaurs, plesiosaurs, pterosaurs, Basilosaurus, and more all survive in the modern world and are the source of legends and tales of dragons, of the Loch Ness monster, of the ropen, of sea serpents, and so forth.
+One of the most commonly head pseudoscience is the prehistoric survivor paradigm: the idea that non-avian dinosaurs, plesiosaurs, pterosaurs, the stem-whale Basilosaurus, and more all survive in the modern world and are the source of legends and tales of dragons, of the Loch Ness monster, of the ropen, of sea serpents, and so forth.
 It is true that sometimes creatures once thought extinct turn out to be alive.
 The archetype of this are coelacanths: fish common in the late Paleozoic and throughout the Mesozoic but apparently died out at the K/Pg, only to turn up alive in the Indian Ocean.
 Yes, a genus of coelacanth does still live: but that doesn't mean that EVERY well-loved ancient form still lives!
 In order to demonstrate that one needs the actual physical evidence of it.

 The most widespread and politically-influential pseudoscience about paleontology and related fields is evolution denialism (traditionally branded as "creationism" or "creation science", and more recently as "intelligent design theory".)